BioinfoMachineLearning/PSBench/README.md

 - *_auroc: AUROC from ROC analysis, measuring how well the EMA method distinguishes high-quality models (top 25%) from others.

 ## III.
-Reproducing the evaluation results of GATE and other EMA methods in PSBench
+Reproducing the evaluation results of GATE and other baseline EMA methods in PSBench

 ### Blind Prediction Results of Estimating the Accuracy of CASP16 In-house Models